 Kajabi offers deep customization for branding and design.
 It has many native tools and supports third-party integrations.

 Creating community and selling courses in Skool and Kajabi helps you generate extra income.
 I currently earn over $52K per month through a specific online business.
 This business enabled Dan and me to establish a community with over 7,400 active members.
 This article explains the differences between Skool and Kajabi.
 I also include online reviews of both platforms.
-Finally, I will discuss a business model that can generate up to $3,000 passive income each month.
+At the end of the article, you will know which of the platforms is best to achieve your goals.

 The best between Skool vs Kajabi depends on your needs as a course creator or community builder.
 Skool is the better option if your focus is on community engagement and easy to use platform.
 It has strong tools like: